 Perceived Availability of Drugs Among Young People in the US

-" There is a considerable drop in availability after marijuana; the next most readily available class of drugs for 12th graders is amphetamines, with 41% saying these drugs would be very or fairly easy to get, followed by narcotics other than heroin (39%).
+" There is a considerable drop in availability after marijuana, alcohol, cigarettes, and vaping; the next most readily available class of drugs for 12th graders is amphetamines, with 39% saying these drugs would be very or fairly easy to get, followed by narcotics other than heroin (31%).

-" Crystal methamphetamine (ice), tranquilizers, and PCP were reported as readily available by smaller but still substantial minorities of 12th graders in 2016 (15%, 15%, and 13%, respectively)."
+" Crystal methamphetamine (ice), tranquilizers, and PCP were reported as readily available by smaller proportions of 12th graders in 2019 (12%, 15%, and 11%, respectively).

-Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2017).
-Monitoring the Future national survey results on drug use, 1975–2016: Volume I, Secondary school students.
+Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2020).
+Monitoring the Future national survey results on drug use, 1975–2019: Volume I, Secondary school students.
 Ann Arbor: Institute for Social Research, The University of Michigan.
 Available at http://monitoringthefuture.org...